KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Actions-Article.md

 For instance, to customize what happens when a user double-taps space, you can override ``KeyboardActionHandler/handle(_:on:)`` and check if the action is ``KeyboardAction/space`` and the gesture is ``Keyboard/Gesture/doubleTap``.
 If so, do your custom thing, else call super.

 KeyboardKit automatically creates an instance of ``KeyboardAction/StandardActionHandler`` and injects it into ``KeyboardInputViewController/services``.
 You can replace it at any time, as described further down.

+## 👑 KeyboardKit Pro

+[KeyboardKit Pro][Pro] injects more capabilities into the ``KeyboardAction/StandardActionHandler``, to make it handle locale-specific input methods like Vietnamese TELEX, VIQR, and VNI, and handle other locale and pro-specific replacements.

 ---